 The Dendera Zodiac

 Nearby the Chapel of the New Year is the western staircase which provides access to the roof (there’s also an eastern staircase on the other side).
-The staircase is entirely adorned on either side with interesting carved reliefs.
+As you walk up, you’ll notice the detailed reliefs completely adorning either side of the wall.

 Coming up from the western staircase, you’ll first encounter a series of chapels dedicated to the Osiris/Isis/Horus myth.
 This is one of Egypt’s most fundamental myths that was celebrated from the beginning to the very end of its civilization.